 Online Roulette is something that South African’s have not been able to legally play due to legislation.
-However it appears that the winds of change are blowing and we could see roulette become a reality soon.
-We’re going to go into detail why we think you’ll soon be able to bet with online roulette as well as a brief explanation of how the game works and how to play it.
+However it appears that the winds of change are blowing and that legal online roulette has now become a reality.
+We’re going to go into detail where to play online roulette, which local betting sites we recommend, as well as a brief explanation of how the game works and how to play it.

 Online Roulette South Africa – Is it legal?

 Currently online roulette in the casino sense, or when playing at an offshore online casino is very much illegal in South Africa.
-So you aren’t able to play on online casinos and slots sites, however there has been a major shift in perspectives and online roulette is now fully legal at a few bookmakers in South Africa.
-Sportingbet, World Sports Betting and Supabets currently offer live roulette to their customers, fully endorsed by the NGB (National Gaming Board).
+In the past you aren’t able to play on online casinos and slots sites, however there has been a major shift in perspectives and online roulette is now fully legal at most bookmakers in South Africa, fully endorsed by the NGB (National Gaming Board).
 You can also now even enjoy playing online slots with a bookmaker like Hollywoodbets!

 You’ll know if a betting site is licensed to offer the game by checking who their license is issued by, it’s usually found in their footer, at the bottom of the site.
 If the licensed is issued in South Africa then the bookmaker is legal to bet and play online roulette with.
 If the sites license is not from SA then you’d best stay away.
 All the sites that we are looking at in this article are 100% legal and licensed in their respective provinces.